kevtool/video_viewer/notes.md

 #### BUGS:

-- Rewind is very laggy
+- Rewind is very laggy on some videos
 - if the video reaches the end in Y-Diff mode, the tool crashes
+- forward and rewind doesn't work on some videos

 #### TODO: